FAQs on Flexible working

 Before officially returning to work I used my Keeping in Touch (KIT) days to complete a number of specific tasks related to my project.
 This made my "proper" return to work much less daunting.
 I also found regular updates from colleagues and friends about departmental news and events made me feel far less removed from the Department."

-Dr Gerrit Holl, Post-doc in the Department of Meteorology
+Former employee, Dr Gerrit Holl, Post-doc in the Department of Meteorology

 "Many people in academia are familiar with the two body problem.
 Due to the high degree of specialisation in academia, it can be very difficult for a couple to find positions at the same or nearby universities or research labs.